How to give stock as a holiday gift

 Stock can be the gift that keeps on giving, appreciating in value well beyond the initial gift amount.
-And it can still be quite valuable long after a typical birthday or Christmas gift has been thrown out.
+And it can still be quite valuable long after a typical birthday or Christmas gift has been thrown out or spent.

-“Gifting stocks can be a great way to teach children or grandchildren about saving and investing, or a fun way of creating interest in the stock market, a company, or a particular industry,” says Eva Victor, director of wealth planning at Girard, a wealth management firm in the Philadelphia area.
+“Gifting stocks can be a great way to teach children or grandchildren about saving and investing, or a fun way of creating interest in the stock market, a company, or a particular industry,” says Eva Victor, senior director high net worth wealth planning attorney at Northwestern Mutual.

 But giving stock is not quite as easy as placing an order from Amazon, and would-be givers need to pay attention to a few rules so that they stay on the right side of the law.

 Giving stock as a gift: How to gift stock to a child

 If you’re thinking of giving stock to a child, there a few options for how to do so: